apache/logging-log4cxx/src/site/markdown/usage.md

 is a commonly used naming scheme but any category naming scheme may be used.
-Logging category names (or equivalently logger name) are case-sensitive and they follow a hierarchical naming rule:
+Logging category names (or equivalently logger name) are case-sensitive.

+Log4cxx makes it easy to name loggers by *software component*.
+This can be accomplished by statically instantiating a logger in each class, with the logger name equal to the fully qualified name of the class.
+This is a useful and straightforward method of defining loggers.
+As the log output bears the name of the generating logger, this naming strategy makes it easy to identify the origin of a log message.
+However, this is only one possible, albeit common, strategy for naming loggers.
+Log4cxx does not restrict the possible set of loggers.
+The developer is free to name the loggers as desired.

+Nevertheless, naming loggers after the class where they are located seems to be the best strategy known so far.

+Logger names follow a hierarchical naming rule.
+A logger is said to be an *ancestor* of another logger if its name followed by a dot is a prefix of the *descendant* logger name.
+A logger is said to be a *parent* of a *child* logger if there are no ancestors between itself and the descendant logger.

+For example, the logger named `com.foo` is a parent of the logger named `com.foo.Bar`.
+Similarly, `java` is a parent of `java.util` and an ancestor of `java.util.Vector`.
+This naming scheme should be familiar to most developers.

-The root logger resides at the top of the logger hierarchy.
+The root logger resides at the top of the hierarchy.
 It is exceptional in two ways:

 1.  it always exists,